 A pharmacist may supply an authorised practitioner with any Schedule 4, including a S4D, medicine for emergency use, but only on a written order signed and dated by the authorised practitioner.

-and are commonly referred to as S4B medicines.
+Appendix B and are commonly referred to as S4B medicines.
 They include some barbiturates and anabolic and androgenic steroidal agents.
 S4B medicines have more stringent dispensing requirements than other S4D medicines.
-For details see Schedule 4 Appendix B drugs - Special restricted substances
+For details see Schedule 4 Appendix B drugs - Special restricted substances.

 Anabolic and androgenic steroidal agents, barbiturates and benzodiazepines that are not listed individually are included in their classes.
 Salts, derivatives, preparations and admixtures of the substances listed are controlled in the same way as the substances themselves.